 Adult chaperones must be at least 18 years of age and will be responsible for continually supervising and maintaining safe, sensible, courteous behavior among their children.

-Due to space limitations in the SciZones, and to avoid overcrowding with adults, Camp-In asks that adult chaperones limit themselves to two per group in each of the three workshops.
-It doesn’t have to be the same two, but it does have to be just two.
-This is for workshops only!
+Due to space limitations in the SciZones, and to avoid overcrowding with adults, Camp-In asks that adult chaperones be mindful of how many adults sit in on workshops.
 All other aspects of Camp-In (Planetarium, IMAX, museum exploration, snack, breakfast, and of course sleeping) can and should be done as a whole group.

 Can I register by email?